anvaka/common-words/README.md

   until `w` does not intersect any other word
 ```

-To prevent inner loop from running indefinitely we can try only limited number of
+To prevent the inner loop from running indefinitely we can try only limited number of
 times and/or reduce word's font size if it doesn't fit.

 If we step back a little bit from the words, we can formulate this problem in terms